Kanishk182004/hindsight-document-memory/README.md

 ## Acknowledgements

-Built using Hindsight Memory Infrastructure and Google's Gemini models.
+Built using Hindsight Memory Infrastructure.
+Compatible with Gemini, OpenAI, Groq, Anthropic, DeepSeek, and other supported providers.